uclaacm/la-hacks-19-react-workshop/README.md

 [Object Oriented Programming](https://searchmicroservices.techtarget.com/definition/object-oriented-programming-OOP).
 It initializes the parent class `React.Component`.

-We want to increment the `this.state.numLike` everytime we click the button.
+We want to increment `this.state.numLike` everytime we click the button.
 Let's define a function to do that.

 ```jsx